niuus/Snes9xRX/README.md

 * Core based on Snes9x 1.52 for max performance.
 * MSU-1 co-processor support, for full-motion video & CD-quality audio!
+* Satellaview boot support through the use of the add-on's original BIOS.
 * Wiimote, Nunchuk, Wii Classic/Classic Pro, and Gamecube controller support
 * Wii U Pro, Wii U GamePad, NES and SNES Classic controller support
 * Retrode 2 USB adapter support, so you can use the real controllers!